department-of-veterans-affairs/vagov-content/pages/health-care/financial-assessment.md

 If you were exposed to Agent Orange in or near Vietnam, ionizing radiation in certain service locations or jobs, or environmental contaminants in the Persian Gulf, you don't have to provide your income information to qualify for free care related to your exposure.

-You can still provide your income to help us determine if you’re eligible for for a higher priority group, beneficiary travel pay, or free care for conditions not related to your service. <br>
+You can still provide your income to help us determine if you’re eligible for a higher priority group, beneficiary travel pay, or free care for conditions not related to your service. <br>
 [Learn more about hazardous exposures](/disability/eligibility/hazardous-materials-exposure/).

 </div>